sstsimulator/sst-docs/docs/elements/simpleSimulation/intro.md

 title: simpleSimulation
 ---

-The *simpleSimulation* library consists of a 'simpleCarWash' component which can be used to simulate the throughput of cars through a carwash.
+The *simpleSimulation* library consists of two examples that model the throughput of cars going through a carwash. `simpleCarWash` models the carwash in a single monolithic component. `distCarWash` separates the carwash operation into two components that interact with each other: a car generator (`distCarGenerator`)and a carwash (`distCarWash`).
 This element is provided as an example of discrete event simulation and the SST APIs.

 :::note At a Glance